- 27th February, 2020 - One Day Seminar on Power and Non-power Application of Nuclear Technology

 • Exchange of Faculty for teaching and/or for collaborative research in area of nuclear energy and security.

-• PDPU will provide local hospitality of the postdoctoral associate or senior Ph.D students of TAMU, who will visit PDPU to deliver a course of lectures on nuclear security, safeguards and non-proliferation.
+• PDEU will provide local hospitality of the postdoctoral associate or senior Ph.D students of TAMU, who will visit PDEU to deliver a course of lectures on nuclear security, safeguards and non-proliferation.

-• PDPU will send a faculty to visit TAMU during summer for the purpose of engaging in collaborative research.
+• PDEU will send a faculty to visit TAMU during summer for the purpose of engaging in collaborative research.

 Student Development program, which will include: